ipfungi/Portfolio/README.md

 # Portfolio

-I am a young graduate in space sciences who loves creating simulations and sharing sciences.
-Here are some samples of my science communication projects.
+I am a young graduate in space sciences who loves sharing sciences.
+Here are some samples of my volunteering projects.

 ## Science writing